AgentD/diy-linux-guide/crosscc.md

-For convenience, I provided a small shell script called `download.sh` that, when run inside `$BUILDROOT`, does this and also verifies the `sha256sum` of the packages, which will further make sure that you are using the **exact** same version as I am.
+For convenience, I provided a small shell script called `download.sh` that, when run inside `$BUILDROOT`, does this and also verifies the `sha256sum` of the packages, which will further make sure that you are using the **exact** same versions as I am.

 Right now, you should have a directory tree that looks something like this: